 Measuring the quality of a feature isn’t as straightforward as checking a generated numerical total against an expected benchmark.

-Fortunately, the KeyLines SDK comes with over 75 interactive demos and downloadable code examples.
-They help customers start building their graph visualization apps quickly, and they also gave me an ideal introduction to how to test the toolkit.
+Fortunately, the KeyLines graph visualization SDK comes with over 75 interactive demos and code examples, plus a live-coding playground.
+These help customers start building their graph visualization apps quickly, and they also gave me an ideal introduction to how to test the toolkit.
 I found that I could adapt my previous experience with Python and use the fully-documented API to write my own graph visualization demos designed to test different aspects of KeyLines.

 So far so good; working out how to use and adapt these demos allowed me to test the full range of the flexibility provided by the API, from how items are drawn on a chart to user interaction options, from plotting geo data to applying complex graph algorithms.